We emphasize massage therapy to relieve Organ-Referred Pain

 Massage can both soothe and stimulate the nervous system.
 Different techniques are chosen to achieve different effects.
 Massage can also speed recovery from the fatigue that often follows exercise.
 This is why many athletes use massage as part of their training plan.

-The massage is usually done on a padded massage table.
-The person's body is covered with a sheet or a blanket.
+The massage is done on a padded and heated massage table.
+Your body is covered with a sheet or a blanket.
 Only the part that is actively being worked on is exposed at any given time.
-The person needs to take off only those clothes he or she feels comfortable removing.
-A massage will generally last for one hour.

 There are also many other types of bodywork that include massage as part of the discipline.
 Although some massage strokes may be somewhat uncomfortable, a person having a massage should generally feel good.
 Massage techniques vary in the amount of pressure applied to area being treated.
 Deep tissue massage uses slow strokes and deep pressure on painful parts of the body.
 Sports massage is used to assist training, prevent injury, and to treat sprains, strains and sore tendons.
 Manual lymph drainage stimulates the lymph system.
 This can relieve some of the swelling that follows some surgical or radiation treatments.
 A healthcare provider can determine if massage therapy might be helpful after surgery, chemotherapy or radiation therapy.